Jeansen/jeansen.github.io/_posts/2019-10-01-from-raspbian-stretch-to-buster.markdown

 tags: [raspberry pi, linux]
 ---

-Well, it's some time now since the Raspberry Pi foundation released all new and shiny Raspbian image based on Debian Buster.
+Well, it's some time now since the Raspberry Pi foundation released the all new and shiny Raspbian image based on Debian Buster.
 Unfortunately, they do not support any upgrade path.
-But it is understandable they do not "support" it.
-This little SoC is probably to much tweaked anyways so nobody knows what users might have configured.

-But, for simple setups you can still try and follow the standard Debian upgrade procedures.
-So did I. And here is a little journey of what happened to me or better say, what I should have known before I started the distribution upgrade.
+But, you can still try and follow the standard Debian upgrade procedures.
+So did I. And here is a little journey of what happened to me or rather, what I should have known before I started the distribution upgrade:

-So, my take away of a half-days upgrade journey with Raspian light is this:

 - Uninstall aufs-dkms and docker.
 You can reinstall it afterwards, but it will simply fail to compile
-- Stop dphys-swafile service and remove /var/swap.
+- Stop dphys-swapfile service and remove /var/swap.
 It will be created again after a reboot

 The rest just worked like a charm.
 Then and when I had to make a decision if I wanted to keep or replace a configuration file, but that's about it.